s2t2/pegasus-notes/README.md

 ssh <username>@pegasus.arc.gwu.edu -i ~/.ssh/id_rsa.pub
 ```

 If you see a "Permission Denied" issue, email support, and they might say...
 "You will need to use a one-time multifactor code to log in.
 Please use one of these codes when prompted..." and provide you with some codes.
-Try to login again.
+Try to login again, and supply the code.
+It works.
+Great!

-TBD

 ### Creating a Python Environment